An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Parametric BP-MF Receiver

 Note that even though the above expression has the form of a Gaussian, the messages are probability mass functions obtained by evaluating the above Gaussian at the points of the symbol alphabet $\bba_|D|$ followed by appropriate normalization.
-The messages $n_{x_i\rightarrow f_{M_i}}(x_i)$ constitute the interface from the continuous-valued channel estimator to the discrete-valued decoder.
-The mean in \eqref{message-x-fM} can be interpreted as an LMMSE estimate as follows: Consider the observation model $y_i=h_ix_i+w_i$ where $p(w_i)=\CN(w_i;0,\hat\beta)$ and let $q(\alpha_l)$ be the true density $\alpha_l$ and $\hat\tau_l$ be the true value of $\tau_l$.
-Impose a prior $p(x_i) = \CN(x_i; 0,\sigma_{x_i}^2)$ on $x_i$.
-The LMMSE estimator of $x_i$ is now